-Arduino: An open-source hardware and software platform.
-It consists of boards that read inputs and convert data into outputs.
+Arduino: An open-source hardware and software platform, it consists of boards that read inputs and convert data into outputs.
 This data is managed through the Arduino programming language and Arduino-based software.
 Arduino was built for beginners but is sophisticated enough for advanced users, making it a widely used platform in the educational system.
 Even Intel is on the Arduino bandwagon.

 Scratch: A programming language designed for kids ages 8 to 16.
 It’s separate from Arduino but still widely used in schools for creating games, programming robots, designing animations, and more.
 Instead of writing code from scratch, kids piece together blocks of commands ranging from motions to events to sensing.
 Scratch can be downloaded and installed directly to a PC, or used online via Flash.

 Blockly: Another programming language for kids, Blockly relies on blocks of code that can be strung together to create a program.
 It now resides under Google’s umbrella and is typically web-based, although dedicated apps have appeared for Android and iOS.
 Blockly is the simpler programming language; Scratch provides additional features.

 STEM: This acronym stands for Science, Technology, Engineering, and Mathematics.
 It’s a “movement” backed by the U.S. Department of Education to help teachers and parents prepare students for the jobs of tomorrow.
 It’s designed to encourage student interaction with real-world programs, as well as provide experimental learning activities that push students to investigate, understand, and create solutions.
 Check out our list of the best STEM-based toys here.